Get 80% off your plan for your first 6 months.*

 Step 8: End balance

-After you've checked all the deposits and withdrawals, your business bank balance should match the totals in your business accounts.
-This will be the starting point for your next reconciliation.
+After checking all deposits and withdrawals, your bank balance should match the totals in your business accounts.
+If they match, you've successfully reconciled, and this balance becomes the starting point for your next reconciliation.

 How to use bank reconciliation software